meiremans/forkico/README.md

 ### Tech

-The forkcoin tech stack is:
+The ForkIco tech stack is:

 * [solidity] - Ethereum Programming language!
 * [node.js] - evented I/O for the backend